 And of course – if you speculate correctly, you will make a profit.
 If not, you will lose money.
 When trading the future value of FTSE 100 – you do not take ownership of any assets.
 This is the same as a conventional CFD trading site – insofar that the spread betting market will simply track the real-time price of the FTSE 100 like-for-like.

-81.40% of retail investor accounts lose money when trading CFDs with this provider.
-You should consider whether you can afford to take the high risk of losing your money.
+Spread bets and CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
+75.3% of retail investor accounts lose money when trading spread bets and CFDs with this provider.
+You should consider whether you understand how spread bets and CFDs work, and whether you can afford to take the high risk of losing your money.

-As we cover in more detail in the section below – there are several characteristics that make FTSE 100 spread betting UK a popular marketplace for traders – such as:
+As we cover in more detail in the section below – there are several characteristics that make FTSE 100 spread betting a popular marketplace for traders – such as:

 Additionally, FTSE 100 spread betting UK markets can be traded free of stamp duty and capital gains tax.
 This is in stark contrast to traditional stock trading or forex trading platforms.

-As such, in this part of our guide on FTSE 100 Spread Betting UK – we are going to explain the fundamentals in much more detail.
+As such, in this part of our guide on FTSE 100 Spread Betting – we are going to explain the fundamentals in much more detail.

 First and foremost, the FTSE 100 is priced in points, while traditional shares are valued in pennies.